MicrosoftDocs/power-platform/power-platform/admin/deploy-packages-using-package-deployer-windows-powershell.md

 5. Click **Continue** on the main screen of the tool.

-6. In the **Connect to Microsoft Dynamics 365 apps** screen, provide authentication details to connect to your [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] server where you want to deploy the package.
+6. In the **Connect to Microsoft Dynamics 365 apps** screen, provide authentication details to connect to your Dynamics 365 server where you want to deploy the package.
 If you have multiple organizations, and want to select the organization where you want to deploy the package, select the **Always display list of available orgs** check box.
 Click **Login**.

-7. If you have multiple organizations on your [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] server, select a [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps organization to connect to.
+7. If you have multiple organizations on your Dynamics 365 server, select a Dynamics 365 apps organization to connect to.

 8. Select the package to be deployed, and click **Next**.